xarray-contrib/xdggs/design_doc.md

   - They can be implemented in subclasses (see below)
   - They are either called from within the DGGSIndex or from the `.dggs` Dataset/DataArray accessors

-Each DGGS supported in `xddgs` has its own subclass of `DGGSIndex`, e.g.,
+Each DGGS supported in `xdggs` has its own subclass of `DGGSIndex`, e.g.,

 - `HealpixIndex` for Healpix
 - `H3Index` for H3